bitcoin-science/nftmine/README.md

 These need to be done on the blockchain.
 The parameters in terms of the numbers and rewards need to be figured out.

+### Development Process

+Ultiamtely, what is needed:

+1. a webpage to do the mining (and assume hosting along with that)
+2. smart contracts to handle the minting and rewards
+3. a process to deploy the test the smart contracts
+4. a process to deploy the smart contracts

+These need to be done in a very systematic way to ensure quality and most importantly security.

 ---